gamesbook/pyprototypr/docs/core_shapes.rst

 ..
 NOTE::

-   There is more detail about the properties that can be defined for a Hexagon in the `customised shapes' Hexagon <customised_shapes.rst#hexagon>`_ section.
+   There is more detail about the many properties that can be defined for a Hexagon in the `customised shapes' Hexagon <customised_shapes.rst#hexagon>`_ section.

 Example 1.
 ++++++++++